titanous/falcore/README.md

 * `Pipelines` form one of the two logic components.
 A pipeline contains a list of `RequestFilters` and a list of `ResponseFilters`.
 A request is processed through the request filters, in order, until one returns a response.
 It then passes the response through each of the response filters, in order.
 A pipeline is a valid `RequestFilter`.
 * `Routers` allow you to conditionally follow different pipelines.
 A router chooses from a set of pipelines.
 A few basic routers are included, including routing by hostname or requested path.
 You can implement your own router by implementing `falcore.Router`.  `Routers` are not `RequestFilters`, but they can be put into pipelines.

-## Building

-Falcore is currently targeted at Go 1.0.
-If you're still using Go r.60.x, you can get the last working version of falcore for r.60 using the tag `last_r60`.

-Check out the project into $GOROOT/src/pkg/github.com/fitstar/falcore.
-Build using the `go build` command.

 ## Usage

+Install with `go get github.com/fitstar/falcore`.

 See the `examples` directory for usage examples.

 ## HTTPS

 To use falcore to serve HTTPS, simply call `ListenAndServeTLS` instead of `ListenAndServe`.
 If you want to host SSL and nonSSL out of the same process, simply create two instances of `falcore.Server`.
 You can give them the same pipeline or share pipeline components.

+## Building

+Falcore is currently targeted at Go 1.0.
+If you're still using Go r.60.x, you can get the last working version of falcore for r.60 using the tag `last_r60`.

 ## Maintainers